jucie/basic/README.md

 https://www.atariarchives.org/basicgames

-The source files for the programs in the book are available in the "pool" folder for your delight.
+Source files for the book programs are available in the "pool" folder for your delight.
-Please keep in mind that those programs are very antique and extremely simple for today standards.
+Please keep in mind that those programs are extremely simple if compared to today standards.

 To be able to compile such antique source code, this compiler understands what is in David H. Ahl's own words "the gold standard of microcomputer BASICs: MITS Altair 8K BASIC, Rev. 4.0 (ix)."